-It’s easy to master the basics of cooking.
-What isn’t so easy is figuring out how to get started.
+It’s easy to master the basics of vegan cooking.
+Unfortunately, many beginners don’t know where to begin.
 So that’s where this guide comes in.
 I will take you through all the basics of vegan cooking, so you’ll know how to make fantastic meals without a bit of help.

-One of the best parts of doing your own cooking is that you gain absolute control of what goes into your food.
+One of the best parts of doing your own cooking is that you gain absolute control over what goes into your food.
 Great meals start with great ingredients.

-The best chefs put as much time into their shopping as they do into their cooking.
-They know which farmers grow the best carrots, and where to go to buy the nicest greens.
-Second-rate restaurants don’t obsess over sourcing high-quality ingredients—they just rely on food service companies to deliver commodity vegetables, grains, cheeses, and meats.
+Savvy chefs take their grocery shopping as seriously as their cooking.
+They know which farmers grow the best carrots, and where to buy the nicest greens.
+Second-rate restaurants don’t obsessively seek out the highest quality ingredients—they just rely on food service companies to deliver commodity vegetables, grains, cheeses, and meats.

-As your cooking skills progress, you’ll eventually get comfortable cooking every conceivable sort of vegetable.
+As your vegan cooking skills progress, you’ll eventually get comfortable preparing every conceivable sort of vegetable.
 But you have to start somewhere.
 Here are some obvious choices:

-Potatoes and Sweet Potatoes: The easiest use of these vegetables is to just throw a couple in a 350° F oven an hour or so before you expect to be hungry.
-Remember to stab each a few times with a fork about a half centimeter deep, since this will allow steam to vent), and throw in 350° F oven.
+Delicious and so easy to make.
+Just stab each a few times with a fork about a half centimeter deep (to allow steam to vent), and throw in 350° F oven.
 Baking requires 40 to 70 minutes depending on size.
 Alternately, diced potatoes or sweet potatoes are terrific in stir-fries.
 Sweet potatoes are a much more nutrition-rich choice than regular potatoes, and they have a lower glycemic index as well.
 Many supermarkets sell oven-baked sweet potato fries in the frozen foods section, and you can easily make them from scratch as well.

-Squash: There are two main varieties, summer and winter.
+There are two main varieties, summer and winter.
 The most common summer variety is zucchini.
 The most popular winter variety is butternut, but it doesn’t hold a candle in flavor to the far more ugly kabocha squash.
 In fact, kabocha has my vote as the world’s tastiest vegetable.
-Summer squash should be eaten within a few days of being picked, but winter squash (as its name suggests) can last for months when stored in a refrigerator or cool dark place.
+You should keep summer squash refrigerated and eat it within a few days of harvest.
+But winter squash (as its name suggests) can last for months when stored in a refrigerator or a cool dark place.
 Be careful cutting winter squash, as its hardness can make it easy for your knife to slip while cutting.
 Many supermarkets therefore sell winter squash pre-cut.

-Tomatoes: Yeah, they’re actually a fruit, but they’re so versatile, healthful, and flavorful I’m including them here.
+Yeah, just like squash botanically they’re actually fruits, but they’re so versatile, healthful, and flavorful I’m including them here.
 Nothing compares to a locally grown vine-ripened summer tomato.
 Avoid buying tomatoes out of season from far away, since most of these tomatoes will have poor texture and little flavor.

 Eating a lot of vegetables requires cooking a lot of vegetables, which in turn means buying a lot of vegetables.
 With that in mind, I created a simple rule for myself that has improved my diet immeasurably: every time I wheel my shopping cart to the checkout stand I take a last look inside and see if I’ve bought a decent assortment of fresh fruits and vegetables.
 Often, I decide I could have done better, and so I’ll head back to the produce department to pick up a few more items.